Our panel of industry luminaries making the big calls

 Tom has more than 25 years’ experience in the IT profession working in IT management, consultancy and product management.
 His role in the ICS is focused on supporting and representing the IT profession, promoting professionalism in IT, and managing the delivery of professional development and training solutions to the IT profession.

 A Business Studies Graduate from TCD, Peter McManamon is a member of the Institute of Certified Public Accountants.

 After a career with KPMG, he founded Parthus Technologies which floated on NASDAQ and London in 2000.

-– Board Member at the National Development Finance Agency.
-Member of the Audit Committee at the National Treasury Management Agency.
+To date he has services as a board member at the National Development Finance Agency and the Audit Committee at the National Treasury Management Agency.

-Ashling Cunningham is the Chief Information Officer at Ervia with responsibility across all areas of ICT.
-Ashling has an established track record implementing state-of-the-art, technology based business applications to facilitate process and cultural re-engineering.
+Ashling Cunningham is the chief information officer at Ervia with responsibility across all areas of ICT.
+She has an established track record implementing state-of-the-art, technology based business applications to facilitate process and cultural re-engineering.

-Ashling is a highly able Business and IT Executive with an IT and Finance background.
-She holds an M.Sc. in Management from Trinity College, Dublin and before joining Ervia worked as an independent consultant specializing in the implementation of financial software systems.
+She holds an MSc in Management from Trinity College, Dublin and before joining Ervia worked as an independent consultant specialising in the implementation of financial software systems.